AdoptOpenJDK/adoptopenjdk-getting-started-kit/virtual-machines/sharing_host_folder_with_guest_vm.md

 TODO MB complete this bit...

-See [this article](http://www.howtogeek.com/howto/ubuntu/share-ubuntu-home-directories-using-samba/) for more details.
+See [this article](http://www.howtogeek.com/howto/ubuntu/share-ubuntu-home-directories-using-samba/) or [this one]( http://superuser.com/questions/241825/share-virtualbox-folders-in-reverse-guest-host) for more details.

 ###[Old stuff to delete... ]
 Create a folder on host machine such as ```~/Public/Java```